 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacements are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

 Structural movement

-General Property Control

-Repair Category 1

-Notes Minor movement/settlement cracking was note which appears typical of the property's age and type and will require ongoing attention and monitoring in future.
+Repair Category 1 Notes Various movement, settlement and cracking was noted.
+This appears to be consistent with the property's age and type and will require ongoing attention and monitoring in future.